-William Merritt Chase USA
+William Merritt Chase Biography | Oil Painting Reproductions

 11-1-1849 Nineveh, USA - 10-25-1916 New York, USABack to Artist IndexView Artists Paintings

-In Munich, Chase employed his rapidly burgeoning talent most often in figurative works that he painted in the loosely brushed style popular with his instructors.
-In January 1876 one of these figural works, a portrait titled "Keying Up" – The Court Jester, it was exhibited and won a medal at the Philadelphia Centennial Exposition, and this success gained Chase his first fame.
+In Munich, Chase employed his burgeoning talent most often in figurative works that he painted in the brushed style popular with his instructors.
+In January 1876 one of these figure works, a portrait titled Keying Up The Court Jester, was displayed and won a medal at the Philadelphia Centennial Exposition, and this success gained Chase his first critical fame.

-Art Movement: Impressionism
+Art Movement: Impressionism.

-Traveled: Italy, Netherlands, England, France, Germany, Spain
+He Traveled To Italy, Netherlands, England, France, Germany, Spain.